 Agnes Coolbrith was the widow of Joseph's brother, Don Carlos Smith.
 Don Carlos had died in September, 1841.

 Don Carlos and Agnes had three daughters.
 The youngest, Josephine Anna, 2 was born only a few months before Don Carlos' untimely death.

 Agnes did not record whether the tale of the angel and the sword played a role in either Joseph's decision to ask her to become his celestial wife, or her decision to agree.
-However the date of the sealing falls in the midst of other sealings that were expressly in response to the angelic threat.
 On January 6th, the day of the sealing ceremony between Joseph and Agnes, Joseph wrote: